fluidself/fluidself.org/_books/business/the-warren-buffett-way.md

 - Does the business have favorable long-term prospects?

 According to Buffett, the economic world is divided into a small group of franchises and a much larger group of commodity businesses, most of which are not worth purchasing.
 He defines a franchise as a company whose product or service (1) is needed or desired, (2) has no close substitute, and (3) is not regulated.
-Individually and collectively, these create what Buffett calls a moat --something that gives the company a clear advantage over others and protects it against incursions from the competition.
+Individually and collectively, these create what Buffett calls a moat—something that gives the company a clear advantage over others and protects it against incursions from the competition.
 The bigger the moat, the more sustainable, the better he likes it.
 A franchise that is the only source of a product people want can regularly increase prices without fear of losing market share or unit volume.

 Conversely, a commodity business offers a product that is virtually indistinguishable fro the products of its competitors.
 Years ago, basic commodities included oil, gas, chemicals, wheat, copper, lumber, and orange juice.
 Today, computers, automobiles, airline service, banking, and insurance have become commodity-type products.
 Despite mammoth advertising budgets, they are unable to achieve meaningful product differentiation.
 Commodity businesses, generally, are low-returning businesses and "prime candidates for profit trouble."
 Since their product is basically no different from anyone else's, they can compete only on the basis of price, which severely undercuts profit margins.

-**Management Tenets**
+### Management Tenets

 - Is management rational?